Safety System Security

 Modern Triconex and HIMA SIS controllers support authentication mechanisms for engineering access.
 Enable them.
 On older controllers without these capabilities, the physical key switch and administrative process controls are the primary defense.

-SIS environments are often the least monitored segment of an OT environment — partially because intrusive monitoring carries unacceptable risk for safety-critical systems, and partially because organizations assume that isolation makes monitoring less necessary.
+SIS environments are often the least monitored segment of an OT environment, partly because organizations assume that isolation makes monitoring less necessary, and partly because intrusive monitoring carries unacceptable risk for safety-critical systems.
+Neither concern argues against passive monitoring at the boundary.

-One of the more practically challenging questions in SIS cybersecurity is how to test the security of a system that cannot be taken offline or subjected to disruptive testing.
-Several approaches are viable:
+One of the practical challenges in SIS cybersecurity is how to test security when the system cannot be taken offline or subjected to disruptive testing.
+Several approaches work.

-Configuration review and architecture analysis.
-A detailed review of the SIS configuration, network architecture, firmware versions, and access control settings provides significant security insight without any risk to the running system.
-This should be the baseline for every SIS security assessment.
+Configuration review and architecture analysis provide significant security insight without any risk to the running system.
+A detailed review of the SIS configuration, network architecture, firmware versions, and access control settings should be the baseline for every SIS security assessment, and it can be conducted entirely through documentation and passive observation.

-Tabletop exercises.
-Structured exercises that walk through specific attack scenarios — such as a TRITON-style attack on the engineering workstation followed by unauthorized logic download — reveal gaps in detection, response, and recovery capabilities without any risk to operational systems.
+Tabletop exercises are underutilized and highly effective.
+Walking through specific attack scenarios, such as a TRITON-style attack on the engineering workstation followed by unauthorized logic download, reveals gaps in detection, response, and recovery capabilities without any operational risk.
+These exercises work best when they include both cybersecurity and operations personnel who understand the physical consequences of what they are discussing.

-Factory acceptance testing for new systems.
-For new SIS deployments or major upgrades, security requirements should be included in the Factory Acceptance Test (FAT) scope, tested in the vendor's facility before delivery.
+And for new SIS deployments or major upgrades, security requirements should be included in the Factory Acceptance Test scope, tested in the vendor's facility before delivery.
+It is much easier to address security gaps before a system is installed and commissioned than after.

-XENOTIME — the threat group behind TRITON — has been observed conducting reconnaissance against electric utilities and industrial targets in North America, Europe, and the Asia-Pacific.
-The group has not gone away.
-The capability they developed for the Saudi Arabia attack remains operationally relevant, and the lessons TRITON taught about SIS security gaps were learned by attackers as well as defenders.
+XENOTIME is still active.
+The capability developed for the Saudi Arabia attack remains operationally relevant.
+And the lessons that TRITON taught about SIS security gaps were learned by attackers as well as defenders.

-For organizations operating Safety Instrumented Systems in critical infrastructure sectors, the question is not whether XENOTIME or groups with similar capabilities have interest in your sector.
+For organizations operating Safety Instrumented Systems in critical infrastructure sectors, the question is not whether groups with this level of capability have interest in your sector.
 They demonstrably do.
 The question is whether your SIS isolation architecture, access controls, change management processes, and monitoring capabilities would limit the impact of a TRITON-equivalent attack on your environment.

-If you have not systematically assessed your SIS security posture against the threat model that TRITON represents, that assessment is overdue.
+If you have not systematically assessed your SIS security posture against that threat model, that assessment is overdue.

 Beacon Security provides SIS cybersecurity assessments aligned with IEC 61511 and IEC 62443 requirements, including architecture review, configuration audit, logic integrity verification, and tabletop exercises for safety system environments.
 Contact us to schedule a SIS security evaluation.